 The advance course takes place during a student's last 2 years in college as 3-credit, elective courses (MIS 301, 302, 401, and 402).
 Each course includes a hands-on lab each semester, plus a summer Leadership Development and Assessment Course (LDAC).
 Students will learn advanced military tactics and gain experience in team organization, planning and decision-making.
-To benefit from the leadership training in the advance course, all students must have completed either the basic course (4-year program) or have attended the Leader's Training Course (2-year program).
+To benefit from the leadership training in the advance course, all students must have completed either the basic course (4-year program) or have attended the Leader's Training Course (2-year Spring 2010 University Policy Handbook v 1.2 program).
 Students must meet the following qualifications to be enrolled in the advance course: